 While it would be over the top to have a three-course meal every night, we think it's rather nice to have the odd pudding.
 And just because something is sweet, it doesn't have to be that sinful.
 Over the next few pages are a few great ideas for something slightly naughty, very nice and very easy.

 Love cheescake, hate calories?
 So do we.
 Which is why we're sharing our secret recipe for this guilt-free, heavenly pudding.
 You can have your cake and eat it and ensure you keep your figure too.

 Preheat the oven to 170˚C /Gas 4.

-In a bowl, mix together the egg whites and crushed biscuits then press the mixture into a spring-form tin lined with greaseproof paper.
-(If you want a nice smooth edge, cut a circle of greaseproof paper to line the base, and a strip of greaseproof paper to line the sides of the tin.)
+In a bowl, mix together the egg whites and crushed biscuits then press the mixture into a spring-form tin lined with nonstick baking paper.
+(If you want a nice smooth edge, cut a circle of paper to line the base, and a strip of paper to line the sides of the tin.)
 Bake in the oven for about 15 minutes.
 Remove from the oven and place in the fridge to cool.
 If you want to cool it quickly, place in the freezer instead.